 Many patients with vein disease experience cramping, aching, burning, itching, soreness or "tired" or "restless" legs, especially in the calf muscles.
 If you experience these symptoms, your physician can quickly and easily perform a test to determine if you have vein disease.

 How do varicose veins occur?

 The single most important cause of varicose veins is heredity.
-Approximately 70% of all patients with varicose veins have patents wit the same condition.
+Approximately 70% of all patients with varicose veins have patents with the same condition.
 Pregnancy, especially multiple pregnancies, is a contributing cause of vein disease.
-Other factors influencing vein disease are age, obesity and jobs, which require long periods of standing.
+Other factors influencing vein disease are age, obesity, and jobs, which require long periods of standing.

 Can vein disease be prevented?

 Generally, no. If you have a family history of vein disease, there is nothing you can do to change your genes.
 Being overweight can accelerate the progression of vein disease, and long periods of standing can also add to the problem.
 Diet and footwear are generally believed to be irrelevant in the formation of vein disease.

 Will insurance cover the treatment?

 Many insurance companies cover the treatment of vein disease that is associated with substantial pain and other complications, but individual insurance companies may limit the types of therapy.